NOTE: The 2025 NBRC Catalyst Program timeline is now available.

-The New Hampshire Department of Business and Economic Affairs (BEA), in conjunction with the Northern Borders Regional Commission (NBRC), offers technical assistance to eligible projects planning to submit a Catalyst Program funding request in 2024.
+The New Hampshire Department of Business and Economic Affairs (BEA), in conjunction with the Northern Borders Regional Commission (NBRC), offers free technical assistance to eligible projects planning to submit a funding request in 2025.
 Technical assistance is currently available on an ongoing basis.
-Once this questionnaire is submitted, BEA will review the information to determine eligibility and whether the submitted would benefit from receiving technical assistance, such as support with fundraising and project finances, planning and feasibility, analysis, evaluation, and other areas.

 NBRC Overview